HikariCalyx/UniversalPayloadFlasher/README.md

 ## How to use, if you decided to use the source code only
 1. Install Python 3 with Environment Variable added.

-2. Put the script with following files:
+2. Put the script with following files (If you decided to use payload_dumper.exe, then you needn't to put payload_dumper.py and update_metadata_pb2.py altogether):

 payload_dumper.py